bcgov/common-messaging-service/openshift/README.md

 #### Examples
 Please see [Email Microservice OpenShift Readme](https://github.com/bcgov/nr-email-microservice/blob/master/openshift/README.md) for examples on how one would call openshift templates and provide parameters on the command line.
+The following demonstrates calls to test a branch before a pull request is made.
+Not all possible parameters are passed in, we make use of some defaults for secrets and config map names.

 ``` sh
 cd openshift